DerwenAI/exsto/README.md

-# Microservices, Containers, and Machine Learning
+# Exsto: Microservices, Containers, and Machine Learning

 A frequently asked question on the [Apache Spark](http://spark.apache.org/) user email list concerns where to find data sets for evaluating the code.
-Oddly enough, the collect of archived messages for this email list provides an excellent data set to evalute machine learning, graph algorithms, text analytics, time-series analysis, etc.
+Oddly enough, the collection of archived messages for this email list provides an excellent data set for evaluating Spark capabilities, e.g., machine learning, graph algorithms, text analytics, time-series analysis, etc.

 Herein, an open source developer community considers itself algorithmically.
 This project shows work-in-progress for how to surface data insights from